HANICA/EveryoneCanCode/Chapter 5/RestaurantServer/README.md

 crude (especially the images part).
 Version 1.0.2 does not provide any images (although one could add image URL's to the menu.json file for menu items).
 For now we have not implemented ordering either.

+V1.0.3 Has implemented the order functionality as well.
+Ordering now gives back an estimate of the preparation time (see the magical function for that in the ServerApp), would be better to have an estimated preparation time per menu item but Apple did not provide it, so this was left-out as well.

 =======
 ## ToDo:
 - query parameter for /menu endpoint